BanklessDAO/bounty-board/README.md

 ### Using Docker
 Ensure you have docker and docker-compose installed (and running) on your desktop.

-All the revelant files are in the `mongo/` folder of the monorepo, to run the container:
+All the relevant files are in the `mongo/` folder of the monorepo, to run the container:

 ```sh
 cd mongo
 docker-compose up
 ```

 This should start the database on port 27017, and automatically seed with test data.
-The application will restart with fresh seed data everytime you run the docker compose command, so don't worry about messing it up.
+The application will restart with fresh seed data every time you run the docker compose command, so don't worry about messing it up.

 The seed data handles: